AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to suspend duties on certain agricultural products to meet domestic industry needs
+EU suspends duties on certain agricultural products to meet domestic industry needs

-Proposal for a Council Regulation amending Regulation (EU) 2021/2278 suspending the Common Customs Tariff duties on certain agricultural and industrial products
+Council Regulation (EU) 2024/3211 amending Regulation (EU) 2021/2278 suspending the Common Customs Tariff duties referred to in Article 56(2), point (c), of Regulation (EU) No 952/2013 of the European Parliament and of the Council on certain agricultural and industrial products

 What is changing and why?

-The EU is removing import duties on a range of agricultural products that are currently in short supply, and to support the needs of European food and non-food industries.
+The EU has removed import duties on a range of agricultural products that are currently in short supply, and to support the needs of European food and non-food industries.
 These are for specific subcategories of the following products, which must generally be intended for further processing and not for direct sale on the EU market.
 They include:

 • vegetables: certain chanterelles, bamboo shoots, mushrooms

-• prepared vegetables: certain forms of bamboo shoots; mango, papaya, and guava purée concentrates; sweetened dried cranberries; mango purée; seedless boysenberry purée; vine leaves; Chinese water chestnuts; acai berries; juices of pineapple, cranberry, boysenberry, acerola, acai berry, and passionfruit; coconut water
+• prepared vegetables: certain forms of bamboo shoots; mango, papaya, and guava purée concentrates; sweetened dried cranberries; seedless boysenberry purée; vine leaves; Chinese water chestnuts; acai berry pulp; pineapple juice; cranberry, acerola, and acai berry juice concentrates; coconut water

 • certain forms of soy/casein protein.